wonyoung-jang/fllc-scheduler-ga/README.md

 -   `round_type`: Type of round.
 Must be `Judging`, `Practice`, or `Table`.
 -   `rounds_per_team`: How many times each team must participate in this type of round.
 -   `teams_per_round`: The number of teams involved in a single instance of this round (e.g., `1` for judging, `2` for a match).
+-   `times`: A list of comma separated start times for the tournament.
 -   `start_time`: The time of the very first slot for this round type (`HH:MM` 24-hour format).
 -   `stop_time`: The time of the latest stop time for the last slot (`HH:MM` 24-hour format).
 -   `duration_minutes`: The duration of a single round in minutes.